niyando/niyando.github.io/_posts/web/2015-10-10-get-started-with-bower.markdown

 {% endhighlight %}

-Its also a good idea to ignore some files in your source as it wont be really useful to your end user and they would be endup downloading the entire project.
+Its also a good idea to ignore some files in your source as it wont be really useful to your end user and they would endup downloading the entire project.
 For eg, test suites, development dependencies etc. To ignore such things, you can use ignore key in bower.json

 {% highlight js %}
   "ignore": [